benquick123/motor_learning/README.md

 5. Do the particpant feet placement and COM estimation using `python do_before.py`.
 Follow the instructions in the terminal window.
 After the estimation is done, the results should be available in the `results` folder.
 6. Run the experiment by starting `python do_experiment.py`.

+Everytime the experiment is executed, the index of the logged experiment configuration and trajectory data gets incremented to avoid losing any data.
+Keep this in mind if you run the script multiple times.

 ## Configuration example:

 ```json